Malo-Archimbaud/Caddie/Documents/FunctionalSpecificatio.md

 ## Non functional requirements

 The app will be able to track the user's position while consuming a minimal amount of battery.
 The goal is that the user will be able to use it during a full golf game, which can approach five hours.
+The app will be compatible for both Ios and Android devices to extend the possible user base.
+The app will have to respect both App store and Play store policies to ensure that it is releasable on both platform.

 ## Out of scope